iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

       .select('elevation');

-Note that the NASADEM and the SRTM both have a layer called ``'elevation'``, while the AW3D30 has a layer called ``'AVE_DSM'`` – when working with other datasets, it's a good idea to check what the layer names are.
+Note that the NASADEM and the SRTM both have a layer called ``'elevation'``, while the AW3D30 has a layer called ``'AVE_DSM'`` – when working with other datasets, it's a good idea to check what the layer names are in the data catalog.
 To visualize the different layers, we can produce a hillshade using the ``ee.Terrain.hillshade()`` function:

 .. code-block:: javascript